E-A-N/basicMMO/README.md

-# A templet to simplify and abstract my future MMO projects
+# A template to simplify and abstract my future MMO projects

 ## Features
 * Test Driven